Cryptology: Encode and Decode Secret Messages

 General Project Requirements

-One student (1st student) will encode the secret message.
+(b.)
+The student will decode the secret message.

-The other student (2nd student) will decode the secreat message.
+(d.)
+The student will decode the secret message.

-Then, the 2nd student will encode a new secret message.
+(c.)
+The 2nd student will decode the secret message.

-(3.) (a.)
-A scenario or at least a sentence that includes the message is required.
+(2.) (a.)
+A scenario or at least a sentence that includes the secret message is required.

 Using proper grammar, write a scenario or a sentence that includes the encrypted (encoded) message.